ShannyxMP/Creative-Coding-Projects/README.md

 ### What I learned

-One of the major challenges of this project was having the code simulate the natural behaviour of lava lamps - that is, the objects (blobs) to rise and fall due to temperature changes.
+One of the major challenges of this project was having the code simulate the natural behaviour of lava lamps - that is, the objects (blobs) rise and fall due to temperature changes.
 Perlin Noise was a concept introduced by Bruno which assisted me with this hurdle.
-I attempted to integrate this into my final project which seemed to work in my favor as the speed of the blobs generated were randomised, appearing natural in their movement:
+I attempted to integrate this into my final project which seemed to work in my favour as the motion of the blobs generated was smooth, appearing organic in their movement:

 ```js
 // Define 1D noise to move blob vertically